 To start, just open the Root app and tap File a claim on the home screen.
 Provide as much information as possible, and include photos of the damage, if it’s safe to do so.

-Typically, a claims adjuster will get in touch with you within one business day to review your claim and discuss the next steps in the process.
+Typically, a claims adjuster will get in touch with you within two business days to review your claim and discuss the next steps in the process.
 During times when we receive a high volume of claims from a natural disaster, we make every effort to respond as quickly as possible.

 Every claim is different, and your claims adjuster will guide you based on your situation.
 Generally, you’ll choose which auto shop to use for repairs, pay your deductible, and we’ll cover the remaining costs.